joachimdekker/master-thesis/docs/thesis/chapters/introduction/main.typ

 #chapter("Introduction")

-#import "introduction.typ"
+#include "introduction.typ"

 // Also say something about editing the scenarios in Excel, and that they thus need to do something about it.
-#import "problem-description.typ"
+#include "problem-description.typ"

-#import "research-questions.typ"
+#include "research-questions.typ"

 #include "literature-research.typ"

+#include "excel-overview.typ"